jhlagado/Mondo/README.md

 & performs a bitwise AND operation on the two operands.
 | performs a bitwise OR operation on the two operands.
 ^ performs a bitwise XOR operation on the two operands.
+~ performs a bitwise NOT on one operand.
 { shifts the bits of the operand to the left by one.
 } shifts the bits of the operand to the right by one.
 ```